postwait/node-amqp/README.md

     { defaultExchangeName: '' }

-The defauleExchangeName is the default exchange to which connection.publish will publish.
-In the past, the default exchange was amq.topic, which is not ideal.
+The defaultExchangeName is the default exchange to which connection.publish will publish.
+In the past, the default exchange was `amq.topic`, which is not ideal.
 To emulate this behaviour, one can create a connection like:

     var conn =